ttasnim5/AyOkay/README.md

-# Team AyOkay: CorporaTea Mobile App
+# Team AyOkay!: CorporaTea Mobile App

 ## Description
 CorporaTea enables the everyday consumer to identify the history of brands they purchase from.
 By simply scanning the barcode of a product, CorporaTea returns the product name, the company behind the product, and the history of social ills, lawsuits, settlements, etc with sources listed, if those events exist and are known.